dr46/LaDeNetST/README.md

 These files are two-column data frames containing:

 - *id*: A unique identifier for each child in the sample.
-- *group*: A categorical variable indicating the sample partition based on age and screen time.
+- *c12* or *c35*: A categorical variable indicating the sample partition based on screen time.

 The partitions are defined as follows: